-- Contribute substantially to one or more of the environmental objectives set forth in the EU Taxonomy: climate change mitigation, climate change adaptation, the sustainable use and protection of water and marine resources, the transition to a circular economy, pollution prevention and control, and the protection and restoration of biodiversity and ecosystems.
+Contribute substantially to one or more of the environmental objectives set forth in the EU Taxonomy: climate change mitigation, climate change adaptation, the sustainable use and protection of water and marine resources, the transition to a circular economy, pollution prevention and control, and the protection and restoration of biodiversity and ecosystems.
 The Investment Manager relies upon its Data Providers to provide company disclosed Taxonomy-alignment data or estimates consistent with such Data Provider's methodology to classify activities as Taxonomy-aligned or potentially Taxonomy-aligned.
 The Investment Manager does not have an auditor or third party (other than such Data Provider) independently review such Taxonomy-aligned revenue to assure it complies with the EU Taxonomy.
-When information about Taxonomy-alignment for an Investee Company is not available from such Data Provider, that Investee Company is assumed to have no Taxonomy-aligned revenue. - Not significantly harm any of the other environmental objectives set forth in the EU Taxonomy as reported by a Data Provider. - Pass the Minimum Safeguards.
+When information about Taxonomy-alignment for an Investee Company is not available from such Data Provider, that Investee Company is assumed to have no Taxonomy-aligned revenue.

-Follow good governance practices as assessed by the Investment Manager.
+- Not significantly harm any of the other environmental objectives set forth in the EU Taxonomy as reported by a Data Provider. - Pass the Minimum Safeguards. - Follow good governance practices as assessed by the Investment Manager.

-The below graphic shows the minimum percentage of the Fund to which TR Sustainable Investments are planned to be in environmentally sustainable economic activities (as measured by turnover).
+The below graphic shows the minimum percentage of the Fund to which TR Sustainable Investments are planned to be in environmentally sustainable economic activities.
+Note that the minimum percentages below do not reflect the portfolio weights of TR Sustainable Investments, but rather the portion of Investee Companies' turnover attributed to environmentally sustainable economic activities as required under the RTS.